 MPIA Records Request

-On August 2, 2021 the Montgomery County Police Records Division front counter located at the Public Safety Headquarters will be open to the public.
-We are encouraging customers to use the online portal as an option.
+Although the Front Counter of the Montgomery County Police Records Division, located at the Public Safety Headquarters Building, is open to the public, we encourage customers to use the online portal as an easier option.

-Residents can call the Records Division at 240-773-5330, Monday through Friday, from 8:00 am to 4:00 pm, with any questions.
-The Records Division can also be reached by email at: records.mcpd@montgomerycountymd.gov
+Residents can call the Records Division at 240-773-5330, Monday through Friday, from 8:00 am to 4:00 pm EST, with any questions.
+The Records Division can also be reached by email at: [email protected].

 Important Information